-Cremation can be arranged through your veterinarian or possibly through a local animal shelter.
+Cremation can be arranged through your veterinarian, pet cremation companies, or possibly through a local animal shelter.
 There are two methods:

-- Individual Cremation: The remains of a cat are cremated, and the remains are returned to the cat's owner for final disposition.
+- Individual Cremation: The remains of a cat are cremated alone, and the remains are returned to the cat's owner for final disposition.
 The charge varies, as do the costs of permanent memorial urns for pet cremains, and is typically more expensive than communal cremation.
 Some people choose to save the remains of their pets to be buried with them when they die.
 Others opt to bury or scatter the ashes, or incorporate them into landscaping.